 Buy wisely a few items to help you replace the ones that might hit the trash on a regular basis.
 Grab a reusable tea strainer to replace tea bags and read up on our tips on how to go plastic-free in the bathroom.

-Walking more and using human-powered transportation mediums like bicycles saves wastes and money.
+Walking more and using human-powered transportation mediums like bicycles saves waste and money.
 You could also take public transport often instead of driving your car.
-It helps you live zero waste on a budget while helping reduce emissions and improving your overall health.
+It helps you live with zero waste on a budget while helping reduce emissions and improve your overall health.